vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/clusterprovider.md

 ## Implementing the cluster provider

 A cluster provider must implement the following interface.
-(For documentation purposes the interface is written, in TypeScript terms but any JavaScript object that provides the specified properties and methods will do.)
+(For documentation purposes the interface is written in TypeScript terms but any JavaScript object that provides the specified properties and methods will do.)

 ```javascript